awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-apis.md

   +  [ DebugRuleEvaluationStatus](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DebugRuleEvaluationStatus.html)
 + [DescribeTrainingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DescribeTrainingJob.html) also has parameters for accessing these Debugger configuration types, in addition to the time and billable time spend in model training\.

-Debugger also makes use of the Amazon SageMaker Processing functionality when analyzing model training\.
+Debugger also makes use of the SageMaker Processing functionality when analyzing model training\.
 For more information on Processing, see [Process Data and Evaluate Models](processing-job.md)\.